 This committee is responsible for oversight of enterprise risk management, adherence to the audit charter, reviewing audits conducted by Internal Audit and external bodies, and providing guidance on auditing concerns to the full Board.
 This committee is also responsible for oversight of university compliance with all federal, state, and local laws and executive orders; and policies promulgated by academic and athletic accrediting bodies, regulatory agencies, funding agencies, and the State Council of Higher Education for Virginia.
-This committee conducts an annual evaluation of the Director of Internal Audit, who reports directly to the Board of Visitors through this committee.
+This committee conducts an annual review of the Audit Charter.